tho15/advanced-lane-lines/writeup_template.md

 ###Video Pipleline

-I use **moviepy** Python package to filter out the video image, then process the image and write it back to an new output video.
-Following show the code section for video processing:
+I use **moviepy** Python package to filter out the video images, then process the images and write them back to an new output video.
+Following shows the code section for video processing:

 ```python
 from moviepy.editor import VideoFileClip